 Get a Free European Health Insurance Card

-Formally known as the E111 card in Ireland, any one travelling within the EU should apply for a FREE European Health Insurance Card.
-It’s gives you access to medically necessary, state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Lichtenstein, Norway and Switzerland, under the same conditions and at the same cost as people insured in that country.
+Formally known as the E111 card in Ireland, anyone travelling within the EU should apply for a FREE European Health Insurance Card.
+It gives you access to medically necessary, state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Lichtenstein, Norway and Switzerland, under the same conditions and at the same cost as people insured in that country.

 In Ireland, you can get more information on the EHIC and apply for free HERE.
-The EHIC also have an app that can be downloaded from iTunes, Google Playstore, and Windows Phone Store.
+The EHIC also have an app that can be downloaded from iTunes, Google Play store, and the Windows Phone Store.